beverm2391/rag/README.md

 - [X] make a full RAG abstraction
 - [X] get all `chat.py` tests passing
 - [X] updated `chat_stream` and `print_stream` to yield/return mulitple response objects
+- [X] got a FastAPI server running, configured globals, middleware, routes, and models
+- [X] got the `/chat` endpoint working with OAI

 ## TODO
+- [ ] figure out how to make the temp, model, and max_tokens params optional in `server/models/chat`
+- [ ] sanity check in a notebook the `/chat` endpoint with OAI, Anthropic, and Cohere
+  - [ ] might have to make separate response objects for these
+  - [ ] implement tests in `tests/server/routes/chat`
 - [ ] expose an all purpose chat endpoint that takes in params and returns a stream (FastAPI)
 - [ ] figure out auto nest_asyncio
 - [ ] build and text the ability to generate queries that include the best location/db to search for